tkubica12/azure-hub-and-spoke-blueprint/README.md

 - Project lead must be subscription Owner so he can manage access to members of his team and service principals
 - Azure Policies must be in place to enforce IT requirements such as:
-  - regional restrictions (eg. only West Europe where Express Route is build)
+  - regional restrictions (eg. only West Europe where Express Route is present)
   - enforce audit logging on services
   - enforce tagging structure
   - limit IaaS VMs to use only IT provided hardened images
   - forbid creation of certain resources such as public IP, Azure VPN, new VNETs
-- RBAC rule to assign project lead as Owner
 - Basic networking setup needs to be deployed (VNET, subnets, forced routing to firewall in hub subscription)
 - Project lead (Owner) must not be able to remove policies
 - Project lead (Owner) must not be able to modify networking setup

-## Setting-up hub subscription
+## Setting up hub subscription
 ARM template hubNetwork.json will setup simple example of hub VNET with subnets ready for firewall and other components.
 For purpose of this demo we are not going to deploy actual firewalls (purpose is Blueprint demo, not networking itself).

 ```powershell